NicoOosterwijk/harvester-modules/README.md

 module "harvester_ssh_key" {
   source     = "github.com/nicooosterwijk/harvester-modules/ssh-key"
-  name       = "rancher"          // or whatever you like namespace  = "default"          // or the namespace you want in Harvester
+  name       = "rancher"          // or whatever you like namespace  = "default"          // the namespace in harvester

   public_key = "ssh-rsa keyvalue" // your public key
   kubeconfig = "harvester.yaml"   // the kubeconfig file for your harvester cluster